SnipeHub/rustprojects/README.md

 `rustc` - this command will compile your main.rs source file, this is used for more simple programs.
 Example: "rustc main.rs" this will compile it, then you would
         type ./main to run the application.

-`rustup` - this will update your rust install, if you have installed on Linux from your distro's maintained repo, not necessary to run.
+`rustup update` - this will update your rust install, if you have installed on Linux from your distro's maintained repo, not necessary to run.

 `cargo new projectname` - create a new project